-There are already several astonishing works on loan from the Parisian Louvre, as well as other French galleries such as the Musee d’Orsay, and it is expected there will be many more over the years to come.
+There are already several outstanding works on loan from the Parisian Louvre and other French galleries such as the Musee d’Orsay, and it is expected there will be many more over the years to come.

 The Architecture of the Louvre Abu Dhabi